 The Co-Optimus Co-Op Review of Super Bomberman R is based on the Xbox One version of the game.
 A code was provided by the developer for review purposes.
 Additionally, the max number of supported players varies by platform, so please check the respective game page for the version in which you're interested to get more information about the co-op.

 The Co-Op Experience: Two Bombers can team up locally to tackle the game's story mode campaign.
 Both players share lives and must work together to avoid deaths from friendly fire.
-Players can also form a team and battle against A.I. bots in the offline "Battle Mode."
+Players can also form a team and battle against A.I. bots in the "Battle Mode."
 The mode supports up to 8 players total (either humans or bots), and teams can be formed out of those 8.
 One Switch supports up to 4 players total via couch co-op.
 For the Nintendo Switch only, WAN play is supported using up to 4 Nintendo Switches.
-Multiple players can play on one Switch and connect via WAN, thus the maximum number for "Combo Co-Op" is 7 (e.g., 3 players on one Switch, 4 on another, or 2 players each on 3 Switches and 1 player on their own Switch).
-Finally, the multiplayer "Grand Prix" mode also allows offline co-op against teams of A.I. controlled bots.
+Multiple players can play on one Switch and connect via WAN, thus the maximum number for "Combo Co-Op" is 7 (e.g., 3 players on one Switch, 4 on another.
+Or 2 players each on 3 Switches and 1 player on their own Switch).
+Finally, the multiplayer "Grand Prix" mode also allows co-op against teams of A.I. controlled bots.
 This mode supports up to 6 players (humans or bots) total.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.